 In order to qualify to race in an event riders must be within 120% of the time posted by the fastest qualifier (This may in exceptional cases be over ridden by the committee on application from the rider in question).

-- Bumping and/or pushing of other bikes on the circuit is not allowed and any riders found doing this will be penalised by the Clerk of the Course in terms of GCR 157.
+- Bumping and/or pushing of other bikes on the circuit is not allowed and any riders found doing this will be penalised by the Clerk of the Course.
 The Clerk of the Course must consider infringements at previous events which resulted in penalties being imposed, when imposing penalties under this heading.

 - Any competitor who disadvantages another competitor, even unintentionally which results in the loss of place(s) during a race will, at the discretion of the Clerk of the Course, generally be penalised so as to finish behind the competitor that was disadvantaged.
 More severe penalties will be applied in the case of repeat offenders.